pachadotdev/varsityblues/README.md

 ## Troubleshooting

 1) The varsityblues templates shall detect existing LaTeX install or shall install a minimal version that just works when you knit the document.
-2) Ensure that you have already installed LaTeX on your system and that you are using the latest version of [RStudio](https://www.rstudio.com/products/rstudio/download/).
+2) Ensure that you have already installed [Quarto](https://quarto.org).
+I moved everything to Quarto because it is easier to use.

 ## Using wihout RStudio

 You can use `varsityblues` without RStudio.
-For example, you can write the Rmd files in your favourite text editor (e.g. [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/)).
-But RStudio **is** the easiest tool for writing both R code and text in your assignment.
-It also provides a nice way to build your documents while editing.
+For example, you can write the qmd files in your favourite text editor (e.g. Visual Studio Code).

 ## (Totally optional) Install lucimatx